about me.

 During my time at Howard University, I majored in Maternal & Child Health Education.
 I slowly became obsessed with my coursework and enjoyed learning to the point where it didn’t feel like work.
 This was something that I needed and wanted to feel in my future profession but had no idea how to achieve that with my major.
 One day during my sophomore year, my college advisor mentioned how she was training to be a doula.
 I asked her what it was and the seed was planted.
 I did a little research, bought a book and even discovered that one of my favorite music artists, Erykah Badu is a doula.
 Still, I allowed my imposter syndrome to convince me to put that dream on a shelf.
 I told myself I would wait until I became a mother myself to pursue it.

-Shortly after graduating, I became a high school Spanish teacher (yes, I am fluent).
+Shortly after graduating, I became a high school Spanish teacher.
+I later went on to also teach Health & Wellness and Yoga courses.
 Not only did it feel like work, but I was constantly burnt out while being underpaid and barely having time to enjoy life or pursue my passions.
 I didn’t think or speak much about birth work during my time as a teacher.
-So after almost 4 years, I quit.
+So after almost 4 years and a global pandemic, I left the classroom.
 When Year 4 started, I began looking into affordable doula certification programs that highlighted minority experiences.

 present day